NullVoxPopuli/emberfest-2025/slides/pages/1-intro.md

 <!--

 This is how you can find me online.
+I'm Null Vox Populi everywhere.

+The website at the QR code has a list of links, blukesy, mastadon, twitter, github, etc.

-I'm Null Vox Populi everywhere, and if you can't find me somewhere, let me know, And then you'll have found me.
+If you can't find me somewhere, let me know,
+And then you'll have found me.
 -->